GIOVANNI SOFFIETTO

 Giovanni’s Story;

 “Like many kids growing up in poverty, throughout my childhood I lacked stability and often found myself vulnerable to poor life choices.
-As I often say, when you’re suffering from hunger because – despite working two jobs – your parents can’t put food on the table, or when you’re freezing cold because food has come before the gas meter, you don’t focus on learning the Cello.
+As I often say, when you’re suffering from hunger because – despite both working – your parents can’t put food on the table, or when you’re freezing cold because the emergency on the electric needs topping up before the gas which has now run out, you don’t focus on learning the Cello or aspire to read Plato.

 All too often the failures of our society are reflected as the failures of an individual, despite for so many their life circumstances in which they are born into playing the greatest part in their story.

-I had initially practiced Karate as a young man and progressed through until achieving my Black Belt (1st Dan).
-This had always been an immensely positive experience, grounding me in my body, instilling respect and – most importantly as I would go on to learn – giving me access to the human body’s near endless reserves of resilience and grit.
+I had initially practiced Karate as a young man and progressed through until eventually achieving my Black Belt. albeit it with a small break around aged 7.
+This had always been an immensely positive experience, grounding me in my body, instilling respect and most importantly as I would go on to learn – giving me access to the human body’s near endless reserves of resilience and grit.
+A real show of cause and effect; you practice hard enough, it’ll happen.
+Perhaps most importantly (although not something I realised at the time) it was a very affordable way to access life lessons around discipline, self-respect, resilience and for the first time in my life – being good at something which money couldn’t buy a head start in, and being respected for who I was in the Dojo, not what I did or did not have outside of it.

 “I was built in that gym.”

-As an impressionable and somewhat drifting teenager, looking back, I was clearly vulnerable.
-Whilst safeguarding training was a term never heard at this particular gym, the coaches and trainers were genuinely decent martial artists who had grown up in the same impoverished community.
+As an impressionable and somewhat drifting teenager and looking back, I was clearly vulnerable.
+Whilst safeguarding training was a term never heard at this particular gym (a consequence of the era, rather than an indictment on this specific dojo) the coaches and trainers were genuinely decent martial artists who had grown up in the same impoverished community.
 They understood the pressures we faced, and they wanted to help.
+They’re one of the reasons I believe so strongly now in bringing everyone along in the Safeguarding Ethos, because even for the clubs who tell us emphatically they’re not a risk to children, we say the same thing – you may not be, but there’s no way of the outside world knowing and you open yourself up to risk by not doing things right.

-I learnt more about myself in the most positive ways imaginable in the coming years at that gym, studying Muay Thai, Jiu-Jitsu, Mixed Martial Arts and Boxing.
-Led by a superb instructor who accepted no money from those of us who could not afford it, I was immediately and immeasurably inspired.
-I saw – for probably the first time in my life clearly – that people are inherently good and, without realising it, I aligned to a positive male figure and role model.
+I learnt more about myself in the most positive ways imaginable in the coming years at that gym, studying Muay Thai, Brazilian Jiu-Jitsu, Mixed Martial Arts and Boxing on a near daily basis.
+Led by a superb instructor who accepted no money from those of us who could not afford it (I did insist on paying the 50p fee!)
+I was immediately and immeasurably inspired.
+I saw – for probably the first time in my life clearly – that people can be inherently good and, without realising it, I aligned to a positive male figure and role model at a time in my life where I had crucially not had this, and been drifting off path without even realising it.

-I had starting working at the age of 12, unloading lorries on the docks before school and working in a greengrocers after school and on the weekends to assist my Father with household bills and food shops.
+I had starting working at the age of 13, unloading pallets of fruit and veg before school and working in a greengrocers after school and on the weekends to ‘pay my way’.
+That often meant helping cover shortfalls on rent, or topping up food in the fridge.
 Every month, despite the protests of my coach, I would pay my £20 ‘dues’ to hold a key to enter that gym 24/7, 365 days a year.
 This wasn’t just an incredible sense of ownership bestowed upon me, but also a refuge in which I would learn resilience, stickability, strength, humility and discipline that unquestionably came back to support me in my later years.

 I was built in that Gym and, session by session, hour by hour, I grew.
 As many of the peers I initially surrounded myself with slowly drifted off to a life of drink, drugs and crime, I remained firmly grounded.
 Supported by the only consistency I had ever really known, I found a safe place to learn and train, socialising with others and coming to the realisation that there is always something to learn and always someone capable of beating you unless you worked harder.